jbmilgrom/blogg/src/post/object-names-changeability.md

 Excerpted from [Functional Programming and the Semantics of Change, State & Time](/post/functional-programming-and-identity-state-and-time/#“object”-names-changeability). {.introductory-caveat}

 Changeability _implies_ an object.
 The rational number “2/3” cannot change, for example.
-Change the denominator of “2/3” from 3 to 5 and its identity changes as well to “2/5”. ([SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3) Neither can the integer "24."
+Change the denominator of “2/3” from 3 to 5 and its identity changes as well to “2/5”.
+Neither can the integer "24."
 Increase the number of units represented by “24” and it may change to “25.”

 ```js
 const HOURS_IN_DAY = 24;